jasonalshamary/hungryadmin/content/pages/resume.rst

 **Choice Hotels International, May 2013 - March 2014**

-LINUX SYSTEMS ADMINISTRATOR - Information Systems
+Linux Systems Administrator - Information Systems

 - Created a dashboard and backend to collect and visualize data providing at a glance reporting.
 Reports included kernel version for security